-When using butyl rubber in a balcony or bathroom it should be planned in advance.
+When used on a balcony or bathroom it should be planned in advance.
 The nature of the installation requires that the membrane is installed onto the framework, not onto the cladding like liquid systems.
 Butyl rubber should also be installed prior to any door or window frames to give 100% encapsulation.
 It is also important to note that butyl rubber requires special adhesives for bonding of surface finishes.
 These should be discussed and specified prior to settling on butyl rubber for your balcony or bathroom.

 Ponds, Planters, & Potable Water Storage

-Butyl rubber has been used globally for water storage systems since the mid 20th century.
-In its vulcanised form, butyl rubber is suitable for the storage of potable (drinking) water.
+Butyl rubber has been used globally for water storage systems since the mid-20th century.
+In its vulcanised form it is suitable for the storage of potable (drinking) water.
 It can also be made to suit most shapes.
 We use Beutyliner liners for our ponds, planters & potable water storage systems.

 When building a planter, any shape can be achieved providing the walls are vertical and the base is horizontal.
 Any number of changes of shape can occur with those boundaries.
 We can also plan and implement internal drainage systems to assist plant growth and excess water evacuation.